Systems with large flexible server pools: Instability of "natural" load balancing: Diffusion scaled process in a critically loaded system in Halfin--Whitt asymptotic regime

 \subsection{Tightness of stationary distributions in the case when service rate depends on the server type only}

-In this section we consider a special case when there exists a set of positive rates $\{\mu_j\}$, such that $\mu_{ij}=\mu_j$ as long as $(ij)\in \CE$.
+In this section we consider a special case when there exists a set of positive rates $\{\mu_j\}$, such that $\mu_{ij}=\mu_j$ as long as $(ij)\in\CE$.
 We demonstrate tightness of invariant distributions.
 (An analogous result holds for the underload system, $\rho<1$, as sketched out at the end of this section.)
-This, in combination with the transient diffusion limit results, allows us to claim that the limit of invariant distributions is the invariant distribution of the limiting diffusion process.

-\begin{theorem} Suppose $\mu_{ij}=\mu_j, ~(ij)\in \CE$ and $\rho=1$.
+This, in combination with the transient diffusion limit results, allows us to claim that the limit of invariant distributions is the invariant distribution of the limiting diffusion process. \begin{theorem} Suppose $\mu_{ij}=\mu_j, (ij)\in\CE$ and $\rho=1$.
 Consider a system under the LQFS-LB rule in the asymptotic regime defined above in this section.
 Then, for any real

 the stationary distributions are such that